teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .hands_on}

-The contents of the file will be displayed in the central Galaxy panel.
-If the dataset is large, you will see a warning message which explains that only the first megabyte is shown.
+What are those files?

 You can see two text files; they are two versions of the poem "The Sorrows of Yamba".
-Both files start with "Text adapted from:" and two different links.
+Both files start with "Text adapted from:" and two different hyperlinks.
 The second paragraph for both texts starts with "the sorrows of yamba" - but the files continue differently.
 While one gives the year, the other is immediately followed by more text.
 Both texts are already pre-cleaned and are completely in lower case, but still contain punctuation.
 It is obvious that the texts have similarities, but they are not identical.
 Now comes the fun part: Using Galaxy to compare your files.
 To do that, we first need to clean both files.

 # Clean your Texts

-## Sub-step with **Remove beginning**
+## Delete the Hyperlink

 When looking at the two datasets, you will notice they still contain the hyperlink from their source.
 As this is metadata and not the text we want to compare, we delete it at the beginning of both files.